Last update: 10.24.2018

 On the General tab, you can set TunnelBear to launch and connect automatically on system startup, TCP overrides on or off, and general notifications.

 The Security tab is where you can turn VigilantBear or GhostBear on or off.
 As we have already explained, VigilantBear is the TunnelBear kill switch, which kills all applications connected to the net to stop any possible leaks to your ISP.
-We advise you to always keep this one on for the sake of anonymity.
+We advise you to always keep this on for the sake of anonymity.
 GhostBear could be a secure choice for those who live in locations where it is best to obfuscate internet traffic not to be recognized as VPN traffic.

 On the Trusted Networks tab, you can add a list of trusted networks and choose to switch on TunnelBear whenever you’re not connecting to any of those.
 This is how you can make sure that you are always protected even if you’re using a public (unsecured) WiFi in a café or in a library.